-• Presence Sync. via SIMPLE and MSRP
+Presence Sync. via SIMPLE and MSRP

 SIMPLE (Session Initiation Protocol for Instant Messaging and Presence Leveraging Extensions) is a protocol for exchanging presence information, and is used between SIP endpoints (terminals, network interfaces and nodes).
-MSRP (Message Session Relay Protocol) is a protocol used for exchanging data between SIP clients (e.g. for chats).
-This combined licence defines the number of users who can use one or both protocols for third-party applications.
-Only one licence is needed for a user with several SIP phones.
+MSRP (Message Session Relay Protocol) is a protocol used for exchanging data between SIP clients (example for chats).
+These licenses are included in the MiVoice Office 400 SMBC Base kit - S bundle.